tiagod3p/100-days-of-code/log.md

 **Today's Progress**: I finally started with Django.
 Today I learned about how to do my first app and how Django works basically.

 **Thoughts**: Django is really awesome, I want to practice more and more.
 I know that I have to study some HTML+CSS+JS concepts also.

+### Day 14 May 27, 2020

+**Today's Progress**: Today I still focused on learn Django basics.
+Now I know how to handle with static files, how to build my templates, etc. I know it's still little but I'll keep studying and improving my knowledge.

+**Thoughts**: I'm still thinking about how to build my personal projects in backend without know frontend very well.